eublockmove/ICX-AutoStaker/README.md

 ```
 Export your keystore from ICONex and copy it to the same directory.
 Now open autostaker.sh and edit variables keystore, password and myICXaddress on the top. **Warning: use this only on a secure system!
 If your keystore in combination with password leaks, you might lose all your ICX!**

-You should be all set now and ready for your first test ride:
+You should be all set by now and ready for your first test:
 ```
 bash autostaker.sh
 ```